 1) Thinking or Questioning –

-- Much of the time we’re barely conscious of asking questions, especially the ones we ask ourselves.
-But they’re a part of our thought process nearly every moment of our lives.
+- We’re usually barely conscious of asking questions, especially the ones we ask ourselves.
+But they’re a part of our thought process nearly every moment.

-- Thinking actually occurs as an internal question and answer process.
-Not only that, we often answer our own questions by taking some action.
+- Thinking occurs as an internal question-and-answer process.
+Not only that, we often answer our questions by taking some action.

-- When we get stuck, it’s natural to go on a hunt for answers and solutions.
+- When we get stuck, hunting for answers and solutions is natural.
 But in doing so, we often unintentionally create blocks instead of openings.

 2) Judger or Learner –

-Ben meets with Joseph and explains his dilemma of not being able to manage a team and unable to drive required results.
-Joseph asks him to focus on questions he is asking himself and his team.
+Ben meets with Joseph and explains his dilemma of being unable to manage a team and drive the required results.
+Joseph asks him to focus on the questions he asks himself and his team.
 He emphasizes checking whether his questions are for judging or learning.
-Here are a few traits of Judger and Learner.
+Here are a few traits of a judge and Learner.